CMSgov/beneficiary-fhir-data/ops/ccs-ops-misc/load_test/README.md

 This will run the test with the parameters of the last test that was run.
 If you want to set up a configuration file manually, a sample file is included in this directory to copy and modify; simply copy the file and remove -sample from the name so its named config.yml.

+## Distributed Mode

+Python natively only runs code on a single thread; this limits the ability of the test to properly scale up because too many requests will quickly overload the box's cpu and bottleneck the cadence of requests.
+In order to avoid this limitation, the tests support distribution over multiple cpu cores by spinning up multiple threads that each handle a portion of the data at once.
+By doing this, we get the following benefits:
+- Python handles each new thread on a separate core, allowing us to run a larger number of requests without bottlenecking the cpu
+- Locust runs each request task subsequently, so splitting the request tasks across threads increases the parallelism of each call and allows for more requests to hit simultaneously
+  - This only matters slightly; locust only waits to _start_ the request to make the next, so it still goes through the requests quickly with few threads

+Distributed mode is controlled by using the --workerThreads parameter on the runtests.py test script.
+By setting this parameter, that many worker threads will be spawned and automatically split up the test data amongst themselves.
+Note that each worker will still ramp up to the same number of maxClients and clientsPerSecond, so keep this in mind when setting the test up.
+If you have 4 workers and want to have 100 users total hitting the server, you should set --maxClients to 25.
+(25 clients across 4 threads = 100 target)

+Since the test script controls making the child threads, automated distributed mode is not runnable using "quick run" by calling locust directly.
+Locust does support distributing the tests natively using a master and worker threads using its own parameters that could be used to manually make a distributed test run outside the runtests.py script.

+See https://docs.locust.io/en/stable/running-locust-distributed.html#options for how to use distributed mode calling locust directly.
+This can allow us to distribute the load across multiple boxes instead of threads by using a host bind port, master/worker parameters, and other options noted there if we wanted to run a much larger scale test.

 ## Reading the results

 After running the tests, you'll get a results printout that looks like this: